IanMadlenya/hatecode/c++/README.md

 * malloc vs. new
 * initilization list -> order
 * virtual destructor
+* Given a calss with 2 base classes, 2 member objects: constructor, destructor order

 ### Inheritance & Polymorphism
 * virtual -> vptr & vtable -> RTTI
 * polymorphism vs overloading -> overload by? (args, const & volatile (cv-qualifer), template fn return type)
+* pure virtual
+* virtual inheritance, when, why?
+*

 ### Template
+* How to force template instantiation
-* complete specialization vs. partial specialization
+* Complete specialization vs. partial specialization
 * What is member template function -> does it need to be in a template class?
 * CRTP
 * SFINAE